cacabo/themetric.org/README.md

 Shorter term

+- [ ] Send author slugs as context
+- [ ] Scroll when tab or arrow to search results that are out of view
 - [ ] Decide on final names for regions
 - [ ] TODO stubs in code
 - [ ] Paginate author page